 Types of discrimination

-- Victimisation, this is where a person receives less favourable treatment compared to others because they have either brought (or given evidence in) an Employment Tribunal, or raised a grievance alleging discrimination protected under the Act.
+6. Victimisation: this is where a person receives less favourable treatment compared to other employees because they have either brought (or given evidence in) an Employment Tribunal, or raised a grievance alleging discrimination protected under the Act.

 An employee does not require a qualifying service to bring a claim for disability discrimination.

-If you feel you have been discriminated against in the workplace because of your disability, please contact us on 0113 350 4030 or complete the enquiry form for a free telephone consultation.
-Alternatively, why not drop into one of our free clinics on Wednesday’s from 5:30pm until 7:30pm at our offices.
+We are experts in dealing with discrimination claims.
+If you feel you have been discriminated against in the workplace because of your disability, please contact a member of the team on 0113 350 4030 or complete the enquiry form for a free 30 minute telephone consultation.

 We will explore all avenues of funding.